sd2880358/virtual/beta_VAE/Experiment_log.md

     - simclr test 6:
-    full range set (0-360) digit 0, partial range all digit (accuracy rate) classifier also learn the rotated z for oversample.
+    full range set (0-360) digit 0, partial range all digit (accuracy rate) classifier also learn the rotated z for oversample (acc=72.6%).

+   - simclr test 7:
+   oversampling (from 0, 360 degree for all data)